mvrahden/ansible-project-debian-base-setup/README.md

 Feel free to try other **debian-based** systems – in principle nothing can go wrong, as long as you try it on a device that:

 - has no sensible data and
-- is ideally physically accessible to you.
+- is ideally physically accessible to you,
+- otherwise please take precautionary measures, e.g. as documented [here](http://www.gnu.org/software/grub/manual/legacy/grub.html#Making-your-system-robust).

 ### SSH